 NB.
 ‘UMF’ stands for Unique Manuka Factor and the accompanying rating describes the medicinal potency of the honey.
 The ‘UMF’ acronym is interchangeable with ‘NPA’ (Non-Peroxide Activity) ie. UMF 5+ is the same as NPA 5+.

-125g Natural Grain-Free Biscuits/Kibbble (Ivory Coat Hypoallergenic or Sunday Pets Holistic Grain-free)
+125g Natural Grain-Free Biscuits/Kibble (Ivory Coat Hypoallergenic, Sunday Pets Holistic Grain-free or Ziwipeak)

-Ivory Coat is made in Australia, sourced from natural Australian grown ingredients, and Sunday Pets is made in New Zealand, sourced from natural New Zealand grown ingredients (for those in the UK/Canada/USA I’ve also spent some time researching equivalent brands available in your territories – see the ‘Where to get it’ section below for my recommendations).
-Both are beautifully balanced natural formulas full of quality protein, good oils, veggies, herbs, vitamins and minerals making them the perfect component to round-out the nutritional profile of Lulu’s daily meals.
-Sunday Pets’ Tasty Holistic Grain-Free has the added benefit of Manuka honey and green-lipped mussel extract – two of my very favourite natural supplements for dogs. .
+Ivory Coat is made in Australia, sourced from natural Australian grown ingredients, and Sunday Pets and Ziwipeak are both made in New Zealand, sourced from natural New Zealand grown ingredients.
+All three are beautifully balanced natural formulas full of quality protein, good oils, vitamins and minerals making them the perfect component to round-out the nutritional profile of Lulu’s daily meals.
+For those in the UK/Canada/USA I’ve also spent some time researching equivalent brands available in your territories – see the ‘Where to get it’ section below for my recommendations.

-Both brands make quite simply the best quality, genuinely hypoallergenic food I’ve come across in 13yrs of feeding a hyper-sensitive dog.
-The flavour of the quality ingredients in both also seem to be super palatable – Lulu’s a fairly picky eater and she adores them both.
-Compare the top five ingredients on either to others on the market and the quality speaks for itself.
-They’re also both very reasonably priced – no more than the more big ‘scientifically formulated’, ‘vet endorsed’ brands (all with their fair share of fillers and preservatives).
+All three brands make quite simply the best quality, genuinely hypoallergenic food I’ve come across in 15yrs of feeding a hyper-sensitive dog.
+The flavour of the quality ingredients in both also seem to be super palatable – Lulu’s a fairly picky eater and she adores all three.
+Compare the top five ingredients on any of the above to others on the market and the quality speaks for itself.
+Ivory Coat and Sunday Pets are very reasonably priced – no more than the more big ‘scientifically formulated’, ‘vet endorsed’ brands (all with their fair share of fillers and preservatives).
 Ziwipeak is fairly expensive, but it really packs and extraordinary nutritional punch and, due to the pieces being softer and smaller, is great for older dogs who no longer have the full set of smashing nashers they were born with.

 Once you’ve nailed your main fresh ingredients and chosen your supplementary quality holistic biscuits/kibble, my key tip for feeding both is to feed them separately.
 Fresh food and dry food are digested at a different rate, so for optimal digestive comfort and nutritional benefit feed them separately rather than mixed, ie. feed one in the morning, one in the evening, or just leave 15-20mins in between as I do with Lulu.
 She gets her fresh meal first and, a little while later, her biscuits for ‘desert’.